MentenAI/menten_gcn/docs/examples/SimpleTrain.rst

    Es = []
    outs = []

-   # This part is all very had-wavy
+   # This part is all very hand-wavy
    for pdb in [ "test1.pdb", "test2.pdb", "test3.pdb", "test4.pdb", "test5.pdb" ]:

        pose = pyrosetta.pose_from_pdb( pdb )